 2.1 Seller shall deliver five (5) sets of paper copies of drawing submitted.

-2.2 Seller shall deliver and electronic copy of each drawing submitted.
+2.2 Seller shall deliver an electronic copy of each drawing submitted.

 3. Changes to the Agreement: Delete the current language set forth in Exhibit B, Section 1.0 in its entirety, and replace with the following new language: